JieWang66/DL-based-CSI-feedback-SampleDL-method/README.md

 # DL-based-CSI-feedback-SampleDL-method
-This simulation code package is mainly used to reproduce the results of  the paper "Compressive Sampled CSI Feedback Method Based on Deep Learning for FDD Massive MIMO Systems" in IEEE Transactions on Communications, vol. 69, no. 9, 2021, pp. 5873-5885..
+This simulation code package is mainly used to reproduce the results of  the paper "Compressive Sampled CSI Feedback Method Based on Deep Learning for FDD Massive MIMO Systems" in IEEE Transactions on Communications, vol. 69, no. 9, 2021, pp. 5873-5885.
+The test data is given in https://share.weiyun.com/8t0z5BFP.